 So, why do dogs lick their paws?
 What compels a dog to lick his paws constantly?
-And most importantly, how can you how to stop dog licking paws?
+And most importantly, how to stop a dog from licking his paws?

 Dogs lick their paws and chew their paws because of a bad reaction to their dog food.
 Dogs are carnivores.
-Many are fed diets that consist of little meat and an abundance of grains, carbs, fillers…plus chemical preservatives and dyes, rancid fats and just plain garbage.
-Even the best commercial pet foods are heat processed to death.
-These foods can cause paw licking in dogs.
+Many are fed diets that consist of little meat and an abundance of grains, carbs and fillers, plus chemical preservatives and dyes, rancid fats and just plain garbage.
+Even the best commercial pet foods are heat processed literally to death.
+These foods can fuel paw licking in dogs.

-Dogs licking paws or chewing paws can be signs of a yeast infection.
-Your dog may also have ear issues, stinky skin, weight issues.
-And, because a diet that is loaded with grains/carbs/fillers actually changes your pet’s pH, that paw licking (saliva) can cause the fur to actually turn pink.
+Dogs licking or chewing paws, can be a sign of a yeast infection.
+Your dog may also have ear issues, stinky skin or weight issues.
+Because a diet that is loaded with grains/carbs/fillers actually changes your pet’s pH, paw licking (saliva) can cause the fur to actually turn pink.
 This is also true for dogs that have red, pink or brown eye/face staining as well.
-When a dog licks his paws constantly it is a strong sign you need to improve your dog’s food.
+When a dog licks his paws constantly it is a strong sign you need to improve your dog’s diet.

-Paw licking in dogs is NOT a “bad habit” or “boredom” it is a symptom of a systemic problem that is corrected through changing and improving your dog’s food.
-Changing your dog’s food from carbohydrate based to a meat based dog food.
-It is simple, really.
+Paw licking in dogs is NOT a “bad habit” or “boredom” it is a symptom of a systemic problem, that is corrected through changing and improving your dog’s food.
+Change your dog’s food from carbohydrate based, to a meat based dog food.
+It is very simple.

 Unfortunately, I have seen suggestions online that include spraying your dog’s feet with cayenne pepper, putting socks on your dog, give your dog a bone to distract him, yell and scream at your dog.
-All efforts to stop dogs licking paws.
-Of course these are just “bandaids” and if yeast is the culprit, then of course, NONE of these things will work!
+All in an effort to stop dogs from licking their paws.
+Of course these are just “bandaids” if yeast is the culprit, then of course, NONE of these things will work!

-It’s really as simple as cutting out the carbohydrates and beefing up your dog’s dog food (literally) and adding Dinovite supplement.
-Give the changes up to 90 days to change your dog’s pH, to boost his immune system and to rid himself of yeast overgrowth.
+It’s really as simple as cutting out the carbohydrates and beefing up your dog’s dog food (literally!)
+Add a nutritional supplement.
+Allow up to 90 days to change your dog’s pH, to boost his immune system and to rid his body of yeast overgrowth.

-Meaty Diet + Dinovite + 90 Days = Healthy Dog (No more Paw Licking!)
+Meaty Diet + Dinovite + 90 Days = Happy Dog!

-For more information about yeast and its symptoms, read Understanding yeast infections in dogs
+For more information about yeast and its symptoms, read What causes yeast in dogs.

 Check out our Homemade Dog Food Recipe and purchase the two supplements to make your own dog food.
-This fresh food can help stop dog licking paws.
+This fresh food can help stop your dog from licking his paws.

-Special note: It is important to add the supplements to the dog food recipe to prevent nutritional deficiencies in your dog.
-Watch our Homemade Dog Food Video and get started today
+Special note: It is important to add Dinovite supplements to the dog food recipe to prevent nutritional deficiencies in your dog.
+Watch our Homemade Dog Food Video and get started today.

 Here is a quick list of ingredients you will need to get started making our Homemade Dog Food.

-Ground beef, rice, eggs, Dinovite Canine Supplement (Supplies digestive enzymes, trace minerals, fatty acids, vitamins and Direct Fed Microbials) and Lickochops Omega Fatty Acid Supplement (Supplies additions Omega 3, Omega 6 fatty Acids and Natural source vitamin E)
+Ground beef, rice, eggs, Dinovite (Supplies digestive enzymes, trace minerals, fatty acids, vitamins and Direct Fed Microbials) and Lickochops (Supplies additions Omega 3, Omega 6 fatty Acids and Natural source vitamin E)